Participating Hospitals’ Data

 About Community Investment Data

 Hospitals make significant investments in their communities — the value they provide to their communities is much broader than the delivery of health care services.
 They provide a strong economic foundation through investments in employees, buildings and equipment.
-And, they provide benefits to their communities including charity care and absorbing bad debt, helping educate and train the health care workforce, offering free clinic services, and donating to local causes.
+And, they provide benefits to their communities including charity care and absorbing bad debt, helping educate and train the health care workforce, and donating to local causes.
 The information on this site shows the investments hospitals make to improve the health of individuals and communities, and it underscores the importance of hospitals as an economic engine — locally, regionally and statewide.

 What data would you like to see? (choose one)